Can't Stomach GERD?

 The result?
 Patients feel relief immediately or in 24 hours, depending how long they have suffered.
 If the patient has experienced this issue for more than 3 months, it may take a second treatment.
 Other digestive supplements may be recommended if there is a tendency to bloat.
 In addition, it is useful for the patient to make adjustments to their diet regime if they are eating foods that they do not tolerate or that negatively affect other digestive organs such as the small intestine or the liver.

-Many patients never experience this issue again; however, some patients require occasional tune-ups due to stress, diet changes, consumption of rich foods, overeating or poor digestive enzyme production.
+After treatment, most patients never experience this issue again; however, some patients require occasional tune-ups due to stress, diet changes, consumption of rich foods, overeating or poor digestive enzyme production.
+Often, dietary counseling and the introduction of high quality digestive enzymes permanently offer continuing relief from digestive issues and reflux symptoms.

 Functional medicine looks to assist the body in healing itself, as it was meant to do, without pharmaceutical intervention at every downturn of health.
-Before you turn to a lifetime of pharmaceutical consumption and surgery, perhaps consult with your favorite chiropractor, acupuncturist or nutritionist to determine if they know how to treat this common ailment.
+Before you turn to a lifetime of pharmaceutical consumption or unnecessary surgery, perhaps consult with a knowledgeable chiropractor, acupuncturist or nutritionist to determine if they know how to treat this common ailment.